deba301996/Movie-Reviews-SentimentAnalyser/README.md

 ```
 git clone https://github.com/deba301996/Movie-Reviews-SentimentAnalyser.git
 ```
-2. Create a new conda virtual environment using the **requirements.txt** file using the command
+2. Create a new conda virtual environment using the **requirements.yml** file using the command
 ```
-conda create --name new_environment_name --file requirements.txt
+conda env create --name new_environment_name --file=requirements.yml
 ```
 3. Activate the conda environment
 ```